Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Investment or lost wax casting, is labor intensive process involving shaping of the mold from a wax prototype dipped in liquid ceramic.
 When the ceramic hardens, the wax is melted away.
 Molten metal is poured into the ceramic cavity.
 After solidification, the ceramic mold is broken away and the metal casting removed.

-The die is enclosed within an airtight housing.
-Pressure is applied to the die cavity, drawing in molten metal which solidifies before being ejected.
+The die is placed in an airtight housing.
+Pressure is created in the die cavity drawing in the molten metal where it solidifies and is ejected.

 Semi-Solid